IBM/aspera-cli/README.md

 > **Note:** The gateway only supports transfers authorized with a token.

+If the application, e.g. AoC or Faspex 5, is configured to use the HTTP Gateway, then `ascli` will automatically use the gateway URL if `--transfer=httpgw` is specified, so `transfer_info` becomes optional.

 #### Agent: Transfer SDK

 Another possibility is to use the Transfer SDK daemon (`asperatransferd`).